Skills Center

 • Industry Certification available

 Career Pathway: Science, Engineering, and Industry – Learn how to work on ships in Puget Sound!
-This course blends modern and traditional seamanship and deckhand skills with training in engine maintenance and repair.
+This course blends modern and traditional seafaring and deckhand skills with training in engine maintenance and repair.
 Students learn what it takes to work on fishing vessels, ferryboats, cargo ships and more.
 They develop fundamental skills in navigation, tides, currents, boat handling, knots, safety, communications, radar, meteorology, tool use, and marine engine maintenance and repair.
 Course work is taught on the water and in the classroom.
 Students prepare for summer jobs and further training after high school that could result in Coast Guard certification.

 View student interviews about the Skills Center Maritime programming.